Wider Image: Beirut's racetrack hopes for winning streak again

 Click here reut.rs/2s2CKo0 for photo essay.

-(Reporting by Angus McDowall and Jamal Saidi.
-Editing by Angus MacSwan)
+Reporting by Angus McDowall and Jamal Saidi.
+Editing by Angus MacSwan